anttonalberdi/holoflow/README.md

 ##### *metagenomics_CB.py* & *metagenomics_DR.py*

   1. Coassembly group or sample group name.
-  2. Input directory path where all files to coassemble are.
+  2. Input directory path where all *.fastq* files to coassemble or bins to dereplicate are.

 - Example: